This post may contain affiliate links. See my disclosure for more information.

 I am a simple girl and don’t require a jetted spa tub or anything so fancy.
-Just give me a nice deep tub that I can ease down into and soak, maybe a few candles, and some Norah Jones to listen to and I’m all set.
+Just give me a nice deep tub that I can ease down into and soak, maybe a few candles, and some sweet music to listen to and I’m all set.

-Bubbles are always nice, but the real therapy comes in the form of these easy to put together bath salts.
+Bubbles are always nice, but not necessary.
+The real therapy comes in the form of these easy to put together bath salts.

 There are lots of recipes out there for homemade bath salts.
 I have whittled them down to what has become my ‘bare bones’ recipe.
 Just two ingredients: Epsom salts and essential oils…essential oil bottles, to be more specific.